Legler Systems Company | DB Menu | Contact Us | Help | Home |

 DB94 - Search DB System:

-Search procedure DB94 is used to search the DB System for any dollar amount, code value or text in the last x months and display a window of the search results.
-The computer program associated with procedure DB94 is the same for all accounting modules.
-This DB user procedure can be started at any time to lookup any database information.
+Search procedure DB94 is used to search the DB System for any dollar amount, code value or text in the last x months and display a results screen of the search results along with the database record counts searched and found.
+Both lowercase letters and uppercase letters are tested to identify a match.
+The computer program DBS894 associated with search procedure DB94 is the same for all accounting modules.
+This DB end-user procedure can be started at any time to lookup any database information, such as code names, text descriptions and transaction dates.

 DB96 - Inquire Latest DB Changes:

-Exit procedure DB99 ends the Database Control System menu and displays the main financial menu.
-To switch to another system procedure, just enter the System-ID and procedure number, such as AP10, rather than DB99.
+Exit procedure 99 ends the Database Control System Menu and displays the main Financial Menu.
+To switch directly to a different accounting procedure, just enter the System-ID plus procedure number, such as AP10, rather than three entries: 99 (end DB menu), AP (start AP menu) and 10 (start Inquire Vendor Status procedure).

-For additional information on the DB software, please e-mail Bill Legler in the SF Bay Area, California or go to the Database Control System main page.
+For additional information on the DBS software and a free demo on USB flash drive for any version of Microsoft Windows, e-mail Bill Legler in the SF Bay Area, California or go to the Database Control System main page.